cu2/KT/docs/persona_interview_questions.md

     - film festivals
     - download
     - dvd renting
-    - dvd/blueray collection
+    - dvd/bluray collection
-    - is there some special media not listed?
+    - is there anything not listed? what is it?

 ## Per media